The Law Offices of

 Wisconsin drug laws generally follow federal drug laws.
 Wisconsin penalties can sometimes be more or less severe than the federal government.
 Under Wisconsin Statutes Chapter 961, the basis for the particular drug crime charged, and the penalties you may face, is the type of drug involved.

-Chapter 961 covers many types of controlled or illicit substances.
+Chapter 961 covers many types of controlled substances.
 The most severe penalties are those resulting from a conviction of drugs in Schedule I (e.g., LSD, marijuana, mescaline, heroin, peyote) and Schedule II (e.g., cocaine, methadone, opium, amphetamines, methamphetamines).

 Other factors influencing the penalty for possession of any given drug include number of prior convictions.
 That is, the penalties are less severe for first time offenders than they are for repeat offenders.
 For instance: